 Spinach doesn’t require quite as much light as other plants when grown hydroponically.
 They can thrive with anywhere from 10-14 hours of light, although the higher end of that range is best.
 Light quality is important, so make sure you invest in a reliable LED option.

-The iHarvest® includes a PPM (parts per million) tester.
+The iHarvest® includes an EC (Electrical Conductivity) tester.
 This measures the nutrients present in a water solution and is an overlooked tool that can grant important insight into its nutritional value.
-When growing spinach in your iHarvest®, keep the PPM range between 1260 and 1610.
-For best results, pair it with plants that require a similar range such as chives, pumpkin, and squash.
+When growing spinach in your iHarvest®, keep the EC range between 1.8 and 2.3 for best results.
+However, spinach will grow relatively well at lower EC's (~1.0) as well.

 The Right pH Range To Grow Spinach: